Can You Sharpen A Knife With A Belt Sander

 The size of the belt is another important factor to consider.
 Different belt sanders may require different belt sizes, so it is important to check your machine’s specifications.
 In general, wider belts are preferred for knife sharpening as they provide a larger contact area with the blade, resulting in a more consistent and even sharpening.

-See also Best Sander For Uneven Surfaces
+See also Best Profile Sander

 It is important to choose a belt that is specifically designed for knife sharpening.
 Regular sanding belts may not have the necessary properties to achieve optimal results.
 Investing in high-quality, purpose-built knife sharpening belts will ensure more efficient sharpening and better performance.